anywhichway/reasondb/README.md

 });
 ```

-A future release will support an optional second boolean argument to the `into` subclause indicating to leave inserted objects as passive, which will require they be updated using explict update commands.
+A future release will support an optional second boolean argument to the `into` subclause indicating inserted objects should be passive.
+This will require they be updated using explict update commands.

 ### Delete

 `db.delete().from({<classVariable>: <class> [,...]}).where(<pattern>).exec().then((count) => { <function body> })`. `then` is chainable as a Promise. `count` is the number of objects deleted.

-The `from` clause is an object the properties of which are variable names to be used in the `where` clause.
+The `from` clause is an object, the properties of which are variable names to be used in the `where` clause.
 The values of the properties are classes.

 See Patterns above for a description of the `where` clause.

 Deleting an object from the database removes its unique key and removes it from its index and the persistent store.

+Single objects can also be deleted direclty using `<class>.index.delete(<object id>)`.
+Deleting from the index also deletes the persisted data.

 ### Select

 `db.select([<projection>])[.first(number) | .random(number) | .sample(confidence,range)].from({<classVariable>: <class>[,...]}).where(<pattern>).exec().then((cursor) => { <function body> });`. `then` is chainable as a Promise. `cursor` is an instance of a Cursor.

-A Cursor has three iterating methods, `forEach(<function>)`, `some(<function>)`, `every(<function>)`, a retriever `get(index)`, and a computational method, `count`.
-It also has the data element `maxCount`. `<function>` can be a normal function or a fat arrow function.
+A Cursor has three iterating methods, `forEach(<function>)`, `some(<function>)`, `every(<function>)`.
+These work in a manner similar to the standard JavaScript iteration functions. `<function>` can be a normal function or a fat arrow function.
 It can return a value or a Promise.
-The signature is `(row,rowNumber,cursor)`. `row` will either be an array of objects in the order specified in the `from` clause or a single object created from the row created using an optionaly provided <projection>.
+The signature is `(row,rowNumber,cursor)`. `row` will either be an array of objects in the order specified in the `from` clause or a single object created from the row created using an optionaly provided `<projection>`.
 All the methods are asynchronous and return Promises.
+Cursors also have a retriever `get(index)`, and a computational method, `count` and a data element `maxCount`.
 See the ###Cursor documentation for more details.

 In order to optimize memory and speed, objects are not retrieved from the database until a cursor row is accessed.
 Furthermore, the cursor is implemented using a smart crossproduct engine with row instantiation join restrictions.
 As a result, the actual number of non-empty rows may be less than `maxCount` and there is no way to get the actual count without looping through all records; hence `count` is implemented as a function.
 The iteration methods skip over empty rows so the programmer may experience jumps in the `rowNumber`.
 If there is only a need to process a limited number of records, then using `some` or `every` with a test to break the loop is far more efficient than first calling `count`.